 Even before he shot to super stardom in K-1, KID was always highly sought after.
 Yamamoto’s fourth MMA fight, promoted by future UFC matchmaker Sean Shelby, against Josh Thomson was a showcase for Dana White.
 That card, titled Shogun, is the card that got Robbie Lawler signed, and if would have gotten KID signed, but he didn’t want to go to the UFC.
-And so, for the next nine years, KID Yamamoto was Dana White’s white whale, the guy he wanted to sign but turned him down, again and again.
+And so, for the next nine years, KID Yamamoto was Dana White’s white whale, the guy he wanted to sign but always turned him down, again and again.
 Dana wanted him to fight in the early days of the UFC’s lightweight division, fights with Jens Pulver, BJ Penn, Caol Uno, Matt Serra.
 KID stayed in Japan.
 When Urijah Faber was running roughshod in the WEC, KID/Faber seemed like the biggest fight they could make.
 KID stayed in Japan.

 But finally, when Pride, and K-1, and Dream, and Sengoku had all dried up, when all the money in Japan was gone, Dana finally got KID.
 It was the end of the career, his best days were behind him, but he went to the UFC, Things did not go well.
 His first fight, against future Pound-for-Pound king Demetrious Johnson, served it’s purpose, Johnson got an impressive name on his resume, KID looked alright, and everyone could move on.
 His next two fights were also losses, to lesser opponents.
 Ones KID probably should have one, but he just didn’t have it anymore.
 And because bookends don’t really exist and because careers never end fittingly, KID’s MMA career ended when his opponent couldn’t continue after an eye poke.
 KID was denied his final moment, to end a career in triumph or go out on his shield.
 The doctor stopped the fight, it ended in a no contest.
 In no way was it a satisfactory ending, and not the way KID Yamamoto’s story should end.
 So, what are we to make of KID’s career, what should be his lasting memory?
 I know what it is for me.